 After centuries left in ruins, the Temple of Demeter on the popular Greek Island of Naxos has been painstakingly restored over the last decade to breathe life back into its ancient history.

-A Greece yacht charter that stops at Naxos Island is the perfect opportunity to enjoy the history and legend of Greek ancient history.
+A Mediterranean yacht charter that stops at Naxos Island is the perfect opportunity to enjoy a lesson on the legend and history of ancient Greece.
 The island is abundant in historical sites that showcase this and the Temple of Demeter is a small but fascinating example.